 With an unyielding commitment to live music, Mark has played shows throughout Europe, North America and Asia.
-In addition to several U.S. tours, his schedules have included the Montreux Jazz and Afro Pfingsten World Music festivals in Switzerland, the Summerjam Reggae Festival in Germany, Colours of Ostrava in the Czech Republic, Woodstock in Poland and a performances in Greenland and Taiwan.
+In addition to several U.S. tours, his schedules have included the Montreux Jazz and Afro Pfingsten World Music festivals in Switzerland, the Summerjam Reggae Festival in Germany, Colours of Ostrava in the Czech Republic, Woodstock in Poland, with performances in Greenland, Iceland and Taiwan.
 He has worked with Don Cherry (Ornette Coleman), Joe Higgs (Bob Marley), Stevie Wonder, Albert ‘Tootie’ Heath (Heath Brothers, John Coltrane, Herbie Hancock), Charles Neville (Neville Bros), Percy Sledge, Ralph McDonald, Robert Greenidge (Jimmy Buffet), The Watts Prophets, Boujou Badialy Cissoko, The Mighty Sparrow, Floyd Domino (Asleep at the Wheel), Calypso Rose, Ken 'Professor' Philmore, Baron, Wei Wei Wuu, Aziz Faye, Sonja Marie, The Eels, Nels Cline (Wilco), Rocky Dawuni, The Untouchables, Mark Nauseef (Thin Lizzy), L. Shankar, Dave Wakeling (English Beat) and Ben Harper.

 Mark also appears on over 50 recordings.
 He plays bass on the Grammy-nominated Rocky Dawuni album, 'Branches of the Same Tree.'
 He has written, recorded and produced two albums under his name, 'Strange Groove Picnic' and 'Limited Expression.'
 Several others bear his original compositions.
 One such record, ‘Dark' was honored as one of Billboard Magazine's top 30 Classic Progressive Music recordings of the twentieth century.